christinto/ChrisPerry_FinalProject_Consensys/README.md

 # What does this project do

 A car market for people to list their vehicles and set them for sale.
+Driving the next era of ether based crypto-commerce. ;)

 Owners of a vehicle can set the price in ETHER when they list a vehicle up for sale.